Greek battleship Lemnos: 1911–1914

 The Atlantic Fleet returned to Hampton Roads on 17 March and conducted battle practice later that month and into April.
 Idaho went back to Philadelphia for maintenance from 12 April to 4 May.
 From there, she steamed south to the Gulf Coast to cruise the Mississippi River as far north as Natchez, Mississippi.
 Torpedo training off Pensacola followed in June, after which she once again went to Philadelphia for periodic maintenance.
 The rest of the year's activities consisted of fleet maneuvers off the coast of Massachusetts in July and August, gunnery training off the Virginia Capes in August and September, another overhaul in September and October, and a naval review in November.
 Idaho concluded the year with more repairs and sea trials, lasting until 2 January 1912.

 Idaho joined the fleet off Hampton Roads on 3 January for war games.
 Further fleet exercises were held off Cuba from 12 January to 10 February.
 Her participation in these maneuvers was cut short when her starboard engine broke down, forcing her to return to Philadelphia on 17 February for repairs, which were completed in mid-August.
 She got underway again on 23 August for Hampton Roads, rendezvousing with the rest of the fleet two days later.
-Target and torpedo practice followed in September, an in early October she underwent full speed and endurance tests off the coast of Maine.
+Target and torpedo practice followed in September, and in early October she underwent full speed and endurance tests off the coast of Maine.
 She took part in a naval review in New York City on 7 October, after which she returned to Hampton Roads for more shooting practice.
 On 7 November, the ship was assigned to the Fourth Division of the fleet.
 She conducted another round of target practice later that month and on 8 December she returned to Philadelphia for another period of maintenance.